Attorney Advertising · The Alvarez Law Firm · Coral Gables, FL

 People who took Ozempic, Wegovy, or Mounjaro and developed severe stomach paralysis or bowel blockage may qualify.

-Buyers of specific snack brands between 2019–2024 may be eligible.
+Buyers of specific snack brands between 2019–2024 may be eligible for a payment.

 Owners of 2011–2022 models affected by the anti-theft flaw.
-Final approval granted October 2024.
+Claims now being processed.

 Tell us what happened.
 A real person reviews every submission and replies within one week if you may have a case.
 Free, private, and no pressure.